BeepIsla/csgo-commend-bot/README.md

 8. Run `node index.js`

 # Config
+- commend:
+  - friendly `Boolean`: Whether or not to commend as friendly
+  - teaching `Boolean`: Whether or not to commend as teaching
+  - leader `Boolean`: Whether or not to commend as leader
 - account:
   - username `String`: Username of the account you want to boost
   - password `String`: Pasword of the account you want to boost
   - sharedSecret `String`: Optional shared secret if the account has two factor authentication
-- commend:
-  - friendly `Boolean`: Whether or not to commend as friendly
-  - teaching `Boolean`: Whether or not to commend as teaching
-  - leader `Boolean`: Whether or not to commend as leader
+- method `String`: Define the method - Valid values: `LOGIN` & `SERVER` - [Read More](#botting-method)
+- target `String`: SteamID/VanityURL/ProfileURL of target
 - matchID `String`: Optional match ID, typically just `"0"` anyways - I always use `"0"`.
 - toSend `Number`: Amount of commends you want to send
 - cooldown `Number`: Cooldown in milliseconds to not reuse accounts - Currently set to 8 hours